Kamlesh-Ohol/Kamlesh-Ohol/README.md

 - 👋 Hi, I’m @Kamlesh-Ohol
-- 👀 I’m interested in ...Coding
+- 👀 I’m interested in ...Coding AI ML Data Science
 - 🌱 I’m currently in Electronic and       Telecommunication Engineering
 - 📫 How to reach me kamleshohol2305@outlook.com
 -